 COVID-19 advice for people taking steroids

-- People who are already taking steroid tablets should carry on taking them.
+- If you are already taking steroid tablets you should carry on taking them, unless your doctor tells you otherwise.